Cincinnati Children's Hospital Medical Center Logo

 Some experts believe that a developmental sequence of experiences occurs in oppositional defiant disorder.
 This sequence may start with ineffective parenting practices, followed by difficulty with other authority figures and poor peer interactions.

 As these experiences compound and continue, oppositional and defiant behaviors develop into a pattern of behavior.
-Early detection and intervention into negative family and social experiences may be helpful in disrupting the sequence of experiences leading to more oppositional and defiant behaviors.
+Early detection and intervention into negative family and social experiences may be helpful in disrupting the sequence of experiences that leads to more oppositional and defiant behaviors.

 Most symptoms of ODD also occur at times in individuals without this disorder, especially during the teenage years.
 However, in children and adolescents with oppositional defiant disorder, these symptoms occur more frequently and interfere with learning, school adjustment and, sometimes, with the adolescent's relationships with others.